St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Conclusions

-It will be an interesting future project to capture the off-shell nilpotency and absolute anticommutativity of the conserved (anti)-BRST charges within the framework of superfield approach to BRST formalism [29].
-The central goal of our present investigation (and earlier one on the {\it massive} Abelian 3-form theory [18]) is to show that the St$\ddot u$ckelberg-modified 6D Abelian 3-form theory is a {\it massive} model of Hodge theory where $(i)$ the standard St$\ddot u$ckelberg technique gets modified, $(ii)$ the off-shell nilpotent (anti-)co-BRST symmetries exist, too, in addition to the off-shell nilpotent (anti-)BRST symmetry transformations, and $(iii)$ there are new ``exotic" fields that are introduced in the theory which possess {\it negative} kinetic terms.
-These ``exotic" fields, as mentioned earlier, are now-a-days very popular in the context of the cyclic, bouncing and self-accelerated cosmological models of Universe where they have been christened as the ``ghost" and/or ``phantom" particles/fields [13-15].
-These ``exotic" fields also provide a set of possible candidates of dark matter [16, 17] as they obey standard Klein-Gordon equation.
-It is obvious that the {\it massless} limit of the ``exotic" fields would represent the idea of dark energy where there is existence of fields with only {\it negative} kinetic terms (without a well-defined mass).
-Such fields automatically lead to the generation of {\it negative} pressure which is one of the key features of the dark energy. \\
+It will be an interesting future project to capture the off-shell nilpotency and absolute anticommutativity of the conserved (anti)-BRST charges within the framework of superfield approach to BRST formalism.
+The central goal of our present investigation (and earlier one on the modified {\it massive} Abelian 3-form theory [18]) is to show that the St$\ddot u$ckelberg-modified massive 6D Abelian 3-form theory is a {\it massive} model of Hodge theory where $(i)$ the standard St$\ddot u$ckelberg technique gets modified, $(ii)$ the off-shell nilpotent (anti-)co-BRST symmetries exist, too, in addition to the off-shell nilpotent (anti-)BRST symmetry transformations, and $(iii)$ there are new ``exotic" fields that are introduced in the theory which possess {\it negative} kinetic terms.
+These ``exotic" fields, as mentioned earlier, are now-a-days very popular in the context of the cyclic, bouncing and self-accelerated cosmological models of the Universe where they have been christened as the ``ghost" and/or ``phantom" particles/fields [13-15].
+These ``exotic" fields also provide a set of possible candidates of dark matter [16, 17] as they obey standard Klein-Gordon equation with a well-defined rest mass.
+It is obvious that the {\it massless} limit of the ``exotic" fields would represent the idea of dark energy where there is existence of fields with only {\it negative} kinetic terms (with their rest mass equal to zero).
+Such fields automatically lead to the generation of {\it negative} pressure which is one of the key characteristic features of the dark energy.
+The Abelian 3-form theory has been studied within the framework of the generalized BRST and BV formulation [33, 34] using the superspace technique.
+Furthermore, the BRST analysis of the ABJM theory (connected with the M-theory) has also been performed [35].
+It will be a nice future endeavor to look at these works [33-35] in the light of our present investigation in terms of the constraints and conserved charges.\\